What Is the Desktop Client?

 Section titled “An organization’s tool, not “finwave on the desktop””The finwave web app is user-first.
 You log in, see your encounters, your submissions, your populations.
 The desktop client inverts this model entirely.
 It is organization-first — bound to a single research organization at setup and scoped to that organization’s data, populations, and workflows.

 Think of it as “the Center for Whale Research’s data tool” rather than “Jane’s finwave app.”
-The title bar reads Org Name — finwave Desktop, the navigation shows your organization’s logo, and every screen is filtered to your organization’s context.
+The title bar reads Org Name — FinLaunch, the navigation shows your organization’s logo, and every screen is filtered to your organization’s context.
 Individual users authenticate to use it, but the client’s identity belongs to the organization.

 What it solves